dplanford/DPL_TicTacToe/README.md

 # DPL_TicTacToe
 A quicky Tic-Tac-Toe game I built for a coding test for Level 11.
 It got me the job!
+It's just for old school iOS....

 Someday I might finish it... it all works, and the algorithm for checking the board for a win is scaleable.